SharePoint/sp-dev-docs/docs/sp-add-ins/create-provider-hosted-sharepoint-add-ins-to-access-sap-data-by-using-the-sap-ga.md

 -  [Creating SharePoint Add-ins that use low-trust authorization](creating-sharepoint-add-ins-that-use-low-trust-authorization.md)
 -  [Context Token OAuth flow for SharePoint Add-ins](context-token-oauth-flow-for-sharepoint-add-ins.md)

+### To add SharePoint access to the ASP.NET application

 1. Open the Default.aspx.cs file and uncomment the **Page\_PreInit** method.
 Also uncomment the code that the Office Developer Tools for Visual Studio added to the **Page\_Load** method.